centreon/centreon-collect/engine/modules/opentelemetry/doc/opentelemetry.md

 So, the opentelemetry engine server supports two services, opentelemetry service and agent streaming service.
 OpenTelemetry data is different from telegraf one:
 * host service attributes are stored in resource_metrics.resource.attributes
-* performance data is stored in exemplar, service status is stored in status metric
+* performance data (min, max, critical lt, warning gt...) is stored in exemplar, service status is stored in status metric

 Example:
 ```json